TheMightyPenguin/dessert-box/README.md

 ### Variants

 All of the `createBox` functions also return a `createVariants` function, with it you can group style props together and give it a name, and we call this grouping of styles a `variant`.
-For example, you could create a Text component like this:
+For example, you could create a Button component like this:

 1. First define your Box using your atoms: